Montserrat: Administrative divisions

 The locations of settlements on the island have been vastly changed since the volcanic activity began.
-Only Saint Peter Parish in the northwest of the island is now inhabited, with a population of between 4000 and 6000, the other two parishes being still too dangerous to inhabit.
+Only the Parish of Saint Peter in the northwest of the island is now inhabited, with a population of between 4,000 and 6,000, the other two parishes being still too dangerous to inhabit.

-A significantly more up-to-date administrative division type would be the 3 Census regions, primarily used for the population census.
-Going north to south, they are:
+A significantly more up-to-date statistical division would be the 3 census regions, primarily used for the population census.
+Going north to south, these are: